For Friends and Family

 3. Offer to organise a rota with other friends to help out with childcare, school runs, children’s club runs, chemo trips, radiotherapy trips, medical appointments.

-4. Take her ironing to do for her.
+4. Take ironing to do for them.

 Emotional support to to help someone going through breast cancer